JAM Guidelines

 Kids

 Kids are welcome to dance in the jam, as long as they are, in their own way, engaging in the practice of contact improvisation.
-Dancing children need a grown-up present with them on the dance floor who is responsible for their safety, is mindful of their impact on the room, and is open to feedback.
-We ask that you allow children to engage according to their own will and curiosity, and respect their boundaries: don’t assume you can pick someone up just because they are smaller than you, don’t assume they want to be tickled, etc.
+Dancing children need an actively responsible grown-up with them on the dance floor who takes care for their safety, is mindful of their impact on the room, and is open to feedback.

-Navigating Complexity
+Navigating Complexity and Unity

-The jam does not exist in a vacuum: power structures of the outside world are present in the room and impact our interactions, our relations and our dances.
-We cannot ignore issues of disparity that color our practice, both in terms of who is or is not in the room, and in terms of power dynamics between the people dancing.
-Our intention is to foster awareness, accessibility, diversity, and dialogue about CI, building a strong community that can hold complexity, navigate conflict, celebrate diversity and support the dance that brings all of us here.
+Our intention is to foster awareness, accessibility, diversity, and dialogue about CI, building a strong community that can hold complexity, navigate conflict, celebrate diversity as well as celebrate unity and support the dance that brings all of us here.

 There are as many ways to dance Contact as there are dancers.
 Thank you for bringing your dance!
 We wish for this to be a time of fruitful exploration, creative collaboration and play.